-- Once selected, either hit the Return key or double-click your selection.
-The machine will start to boot from the USB drive.
+- Once selected, either hit the Return key or double click your selection.
+This will command the machine to boot from the USB drive.

-- Press the Power button for your computer.
+- Press the Power button on your computer.

-- When you choose to enter BIOS Setup, the setup utility page will appear.
+- When you enter BIOS Setup, the setup utility page will appear.

 - Using the arrow keys on your keyboard, select the BOOT tab.
-All of the available system devices will be displayed in order of their boot priority.
+All available system devices will be displayed in order of their boot priority.
 You can reorder the devices here.

 - Save the change and then exit the BIOS Setup.

-- The computer will restart using the new settings, booting from your USB drive.
+- The computer will reboot using the new settings, booting from your USB drive.

-To boot Ubuntu from USB media, the process is very similar to the Windows instructions above.
+The process of booting Ubuntu from USB media is very similar to the Windows instructions above.